bosch-io/iot-things-examples/digitaltwin-example/README.md

 # Introduction

-This example shows a simple end-to-end scenario for digital twins based on Bosch IoT Things / Eclipse Ditto with a digital twin that represents an IoT device.
+This concept shows a simple end-to-end scenario for digital twins based on Bosch IoT Things / Eclipse Ditto with a digital twin that represents an IoT device.

-## Prerequisites

-The following background knowledge is required for this example:
-- npm
-- TypeScript

 # General concept